- Entertainment and Media»

 The women preferred matinee shows.
 The men and families opted first show (at 6.30pm) and second show.
-Matinee was sure to give you head ache for reason unknown on your return home.
+The matinee was sure to give you a head ache for reason unknown on your return home.
 The second show at 9,30 evening was very interesting.
-Rush, heat and dust were absent then.
+Rush, heat, and dust were absent then.
 The movie lovers went back home walking relaxed keeping torches and chatting about movies only.

-Prem Nazeer, Sathyan, Madhu, Ummer, Jayabharathi, Sheela and Sarada were the favourite actors.
+Prem Nazeer, Sathyan, Madhu, Ummer, Jayabharathi, Sheela, and Sarada were the favorite actors.
 Melodious songs gave a soothing effect to our ears.
 Marvellous dance scenes treated our eyes too.
 The subjects (screenplays) were down to earth ones and related to the common man.
-And outside the silver screen too there were no show-off scenes.
+And outside the silver screen also there were no show-off scenes.
 The audience opted for the cheaper tickets first.
 They purchased higher circles like First class and balcony only when they had no other choice.
 The case is just reverse in the present scenario of movie watching.

 Songbooks, snacks, tea, soda....everything were supplied at your seat inside the thatched house called "talkies", where, you could see long fans rotating with sound.
 The dim lights, the fire extinguishers and "Exit" and "Enter" display boards in red light also caught your attention.
 It would be heavy darkness inside.
 You would also feel the smell of beedies and scene of smoke were there on the air.
 Bugs might be troubling you, but you were least bothered.
 Interval period was compulsorily allotted for a 'sound' eating.
 'Nurukku' or 'Murukku' was on the priority list.
 Ice, Ice cream and roasted groundnuts were also bought for a lavish eating provided enough money was there in the purse.

 I have a clear memory of certain visuals in and around the talkies, I saw in my childhood days.
-"Laxmi" talkies in Kallai was my favourite spot for movie watching.
+"Laxmi" talkies in Kallai was my favorite spot for movie watching.
 It was the oldest and a reputed one in Kozhikode district.
-It's Projector was believed to be one of the best in the whole state.
+Its Projector was believed to be one of the best in the whole state.
 I remember it is of Philips Company and imported from Holland.
-Tamil movies were mainly played here and as such it was a famous meeting spot for the Tamilians settled in Kozhikode.
+Tamil movies were mainly played here and as such, it was a famous meeting spot for the Tamilians settled in Kozhikode.
 Though we had many Theatres in our city, it was the one near my home.
-Naturally I was a regular here.
+Naturally, I was a regular here.

 The Interval or intermission period would show you what is running in the nearby cinema theatres.
 Highlights of the coming movies will be shown on the screen.
 Naturally, the audience will take a decision at this time regarding what to watch next.